bluebanquise/tutorials/README.md

 Finally, start and enable the dhcp service:

+WARNING !
+DO NOT DO THAT FOR THE WORKSHOP
 ```
 systemctl enable dhcpd
 systemctl start dhcpd
 ```
+WARNING !
+DO NOT DO THAT FOR THE WORKSHOP

 Note: if needed, you can search for nodes in `10.10.254.0-10.10.254.254` range using the following `nmap` command (install it using `dnf install nmap`):